ym001/distancia/docs/WeisfeilerLehmanSimilarity.rst

 When using this implementation in academic work, please cite the following papers:

-1. For the original Weisfeiler-Lehman test: :footcite:t:`weisfeilerlehmansimilarity`
+1. For the original Weisfeiler-Lehman test: :footcite:t:`weisfeilerlehmansimilarity1`

-2. For the use of WL in graph kernels and similarity measures:  :footcite:t:`weisfeilerlehmansimilarity`
+2. For the use of WL in graph kernels and similarity measures:  :footcite:t:`weisfeilerlehmansimilarity2`

    Shervashidze, N., Schweitzer, P., Van Leeuwen, E. J., Mehlhorn, K., & Borgwardt, K. M. (2011).
 Weisfeiler-Lehman graph kernels.
 Journal of Machine Learning Research, 12, 2539-2561.